 Destination Playground: Barretto Point Park in the South Bronx

 In summer, Barretto Point Park is home to the Floating Pool Lady, a seven-lane pool on a docked barge.
 Take the gangplank up to the facility and enjoy all the standard amenities including locker rooms, bathrooms and a pool house, right on the water.
-The Floating Pool opens for the season on Thursday, June 28 and is accessible seven days a week through Labor Day 11am-7pm.
 You can also register for free swim lessons at the pool.

-Barretto Point Park is home to many annual neighborhood celebrations, notably the Fish Parade and Summer Festival and the Hunts Point American Indian Native Festival, both coming up this Saturday, June 16.
+Barretto Point Park is home to many annual neighborhood celebrations, notably the Fish Parade and Summer Festival and the Hunts Point American Indian Native Festival.
 It's one of our top free June festivals and features colorful costumes, cultural performances, and hands-on science and art activities.

 Barretto Point Park is located at Viele Avenue between Tiffany and Barretto Streets.
 Take the 6 train to Hunts Point Avenue and walk (for a long time) or grab the BX6 bus to Halleck Street-Hunts Point Avenue.